LENSS/EMSAssist/README.md

 model: [model.tar.gz (20GB)](https://drive.google.com/file/d/12LOuUl__T-oVMBQRLd8p7m27AiepQrSR/view?usp=sharing), [model1.tar.gz (20GB)](https://drive.google.com/file/d/1zkWWY9624gMN2Qh8eNJcabps6MKDzY58/view?usp=sharing)

 The tar.gz files above are on Google Drive now, we hope you access them after you have your Google Drive account login.
 We expect the downloading would take less than 30 minutes.

+The 2 large data.tar.gz files may be deleted in the future.
+They contain lots of intermediate outputs during training/testing, which do not concretely help with artifact evaluation (e.g., tfrecord files, tensorflow model checkpoints during training).
+By removing those intermediate outputs, we are able to reduce the size of required data file from 140 GB to 1.4 GB.
+The results reproducibility is still maintained after the size reduction.

 <!-- Additional Google Drive links for the ,  -->